Logiqx/wst-results/docs/events/guidance/README.md

   - Use "GPS, BeiDou, Galileo, QZSS" on the older COROS watches
 - Activity mode
   - Do NOT use the "Windsurfing" mode because it is not using Doppler speeds
-  - Use the "Speedsurfing" mode for the best quality results
+  - Use the "Speedsurfing" mode for the best quality results and reporting of your 500 meters runs

 Full details about COROS watch setup can be found on another page by using this [link](https://logiqx.github.io/gps-guides/guidance/coros/setup/).